cypress-io/cypress/source/api/cypress-api/config.md

 ## Cypress allows you to change the values of your configuration options from within your tests.

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "Any value you change will be permanently changed for the remainder of your tests."
+Any value you change will be permanently changed for the remainder of your tests.
-}
-[/block]
+{% endnote %}

 ```javascript
 // cypress.json